shershneff/LNF/content/pages/en/about.rst

 About laboratory
 ################

 :order: 1
 :slug: about
 :lang: en

 |

-The principal goal of the project is the establishment of Laboratory of Non-Equilibrium Flows and Aerothermodynamics of Space Vehicles at the Novosibirsk State University (NSU) under the leadership of Sergey Gimelshein, an Astronautics Professor of the University of Southern California (USA).
+Comprehensive study of a number of important research problems is necessary for the development of new generations of space vehicles, such as high-performance launchers, re-entry vehicles, small satellites, and interplanetary spacecraft, to make giant leaps forward.
+One of the key problems that needs to be addressed is to provide qualitatively better understanding of non-equilibrium flows, and thus drastically improve capabilities available to engineers and scientists for the prediction and analysis of such flows.
+This problem can be tackled only through the combined theoretical, numerical, and experimental research that involves essentially new level of theoretical description and mathematical modeling, the use of the full power of modern computers, improvement of experimental techniques, and application of new diagnostic tools, which will provide much greater detail of the examined flow.
+Achieving a true synergy of theory, modeling, and experiment, that through the fundamental knowledge becomes basis for new breakthrough space technologies, is the main goal of the Laboratory of Non-Equilibrium Flows and Aerothermodynamics of Space Vehicles, established on the basis of the Novosibirsk State University.
-The most qualified experts in the field of computational and experimental aerodynamics of non-equilibrium flows from NSU and the Khristianovich Institute of Theoretical and Applied Mechanics (ITAM) will be involved in the cutting edge research that aims at providing the ground for the development of breakthrough aerospace technologies.
+The Laboratory is headed by `Sergey Gimelshein <gimelshein.html>`_, an Astronautics Professor of the University of Southern California (USA).

-The unifying feature of the wide spectrum of problems under consideration is the thermal and chemical non-equilibrium of the flow.
-A pivotal feature of the project is the synergy of theoretical, computational, and experimental work.
-As a result of its fulfillment, new theoretical models capturing non-equilibrium flow physics and chemistry will be developed, implemented in powerful CFD software systems (including those geared for computations on state-of-the-art hybrid supercomputers), and validated against experiments performed in the framework of the proposed projects.
-A hallmark of the proposed numerical strategy is the combined application of two different approaches to the description of gas medium, a kinetic approach based on the Boltzmann equation and a continuum approach based on the Navier-Stokes equations and other macroscopic gas models.
-The strategy will allow the proposers to consider the entire range of flow regimes, and provide a possibility for cross-validation of the numerical approaches for conditions where experimental data is scarce or not available.
-The establishment of such a laboratory headed by a renowned aerospace scientist and the involvement of highly skilled researchers from the Novosibirsk Scientific Center will provide the unique opportunity for scientific breakthrough in the field of aerophysics of non- equilbrium flows.
-It will be instrumental in the further development of Novosibirsk State University both as a research and educational institution.
+The Laboratory unites professionally active researchers from the Novosibirsk State University (NSU) and two laboratories, Computational Aerodynamics Laboratory and Laboratory of Physical Problems of Gas-Dynamic Flow Control, of the Khristianovich Institute of Theoretical and Applied Mechanics of the Siberian Branch of the Russian Academy of Sciences (ITAM SB RAS).
+The Institute has an established, long-term collaboration with NSU through the Chair of Aerophysics and Gas Dynamics of the Physical Department of NSU, which will greatly facilitate the unification.
+The formation of such a laboratory will allow us to organize high quality, world recognized research in the fields that form the basis of the modern and prospective space engineering, as well as provide an opportunity for professional training of specialists for the Russian space industry, who will be able to learn and use the most advanced computational and experimental methods.

 .. image:: {filename}/images/nsu.png